cernvm/cernvm-launch/README.md

 ### Flags parameter
-There is one special parameter called 'flags', which uses a bit format for configuring several VM options.
+There is one special parameter called `flags`, which uses a bit format for configuring several VM options.

     Active bit   Effect
       1          The system is 64-bit instead of 32-bit